This post shows you how to host the perfect Friendsgiving party.

 2. Boho Tablescape Friendsgiving

 Trust me; this one is easier to pull off than it looks!
-Recreate this boho tablescape with a golden garland, a white table runner, and lots of wooden details.
-Go to your local florist and buy flowers in the color palette of dusty pink and warm orange.
+Recreate this boho tablescape with a golden garland, a white table runner, and many wooden details.
+Go to your local florist and buy flowers in dusty pink and warm orange color palettes.
 Combine the flowers with some green and place them in small vases on the table.

 Re-create this Boho Friendsgiving Tablescape: